Brazil - Social Security Insights | Workia

 Administration

-Aside from the INSS contribution, employers with workers in Brazil pay a wide range of ancillary contributions, for example for the monthly administration of the INSS system and the General Registry of Employment.
+Aside from the INSS contribution, employers with workers in Brazil pay a wide range of ancillary contributions, for example for the monthly administration of the INSS system, the Work Accident Insurance Scheme, contributions to the FGTS system and the General Registry of Employment.
 Brazil has one of the administratively most burdensome payroll regimes in the world.

 Benefits

-Employees who have contributed to the social security system may begin drawing benefits once they reach the designated age or minimum length of service.
-This can vary depending on where the beneficiary lives (rural workers are generally able to draw benefits at a younger age)
+Employees who have contributed to the social security system may begin drawing pension benefits once they reach the designated age orminimum years of contribution, or a combination of the two.
+This can vary depending on where the beneficiary lives (rural workers are generally able to draw benefits at a younger age).
+The retirement age in Brazil is being increased from 63 to 65 for men (by 2027) and from 58 to 62 for women by 2031.

 Other